act-rules/act-rules.github.io/_rules/links-identical-name-equivalent-purpose-b20e66.md

 #### Passed Example 2

-A set of two HTML `a` elements that both resolve to [same resource][] after instant redirect.
-The redirect means the URLs look different but load the same page.
+These two HTML `a` elements resolve to the [same resource][] after instant redirect.
+The redirect means that the URLs look different but load the same page.

 ```html
 <html lang="en">